-In his 1967 study of improving professionalism in education Whitehead used Fisher's and Thomas' (1965) four criteria for distinguishing a profession:
+In his 1967 study of improving professionalism in education, Whitehead used Fisher's and Thomas' (1965) four criteria for distinguishing a profession:

-- i) A long period of specialized training. - ii) A broad range of autonomy for both the individual practitioners and for the occupational group as a whole. - iii) An acceptance by the practitioners of broad personal responsibility for judgments made and acts performed within the scope of professional autonomy. - iv) A comprehensive self-governing organization of practitioners. (p.
+- 1. A long period of specialized training. - A broad range of autonomy for both the individual practitioners and for the occupational group as a whole. - 3.
+An acceptance by the practitioners of broad personal responsibility for judgments made and acts performed within the scope of professional autonomy. - 4.
+A comprehensive self-governing organization of practitioners. (p.
 325)